Veridise/veridise-docs/zkvanguard/detectors/out-of-range-signals.md

 - This detector only recognizes a specific set of patterns to infer likely intervals.
   It will not detect out-of-range errors for computation patterns that are highly circuit- or application-specific.
+- The analysis currently assumes the circuit operates over the BN254 field.
+  We plan to enable the prime field to be configurable in an upcoming AuditHub release.

 ## How to Assess Severity